Museums & Historic Sites in Richmond, BC

 There’s also the Steveston Museum & Visitor Centre, a great place to immerse yourself in Richmond’s early days.
 You can also learn all about the triumphs and struggles experienced by Steveston’s Japanese Canadian community at the nearby Japanese Fishermen’s Benevolent Society Building.
 And if you're interested in transportation history, head over to the Steveston Tram to see interurban tramcar 1220.
 You can even step inside the tramcar to see the beautiful work volunteers have done to restore this important artifact.

 If you want to take a break from the city and relax, London Heritage Farm offers a taste of century-old farming life.
 It’s a four-acre historic site that recreates life in Steveston from 1880 to 1930.
-There’s a beautiful heritage garden, great spots to picnic, a Victorian heritage house to tour, and outdoor agricultural exhibits to discover.
+There’s a beautiful heritage garden, great spots to picnic, a Victorian heritage house to tour (open seasonally), and outdoor agricultural exhibits to discover.

 You’ll find Canada’s athletic history housed in Richmond.
 Thanks to the 2010 Vancouver Olympics, Richmond is home to the Olympic Oval, where the event’s speed skating competitions were held.
 Inside, you’ll find the $10 million Olympic Experience at the Richmond Olympic Oval, which features relics from the world of international sport.
 You can also experience Olympic glory through lifelike simulations of extreme sports.
 Feel the rush as you fly off an Olympic ski jump, paddle down a raging white-water kayak course, or carve the perfect line in a sit-ski slalom race.